 But that’s because I was living in Quicken for so many years.
 I’ve talked about how Quicken became my lifesaver when I first came across it in 1999.
 It helped me realize how in debt I really was ($30k in consumer debt!) and it helped guide me out.

 Honestly, I think if it weren’t for Quicken, we wouldn’t be financially independent today.
 It became that utterly important in how I handled my money for close to 20 years.

-However, I switched off Quicken and moved to Personal Capital in early 2019.
+However, I switched off Quicken and moved to Empower (formerly Personal Capital) in early 2019.
 I wanted something more lightweight and better for mobile use as I got closer to early retirement.
-Personal Capital fit the bill and has done a nice job doing what I needed.
+Empower (formerly Personal Capital) fit the bill and has done a nice job doing what I needed.

 Every financial management software/service has its pros and its cons though.
 I’m happy I made the move and it’s helped free up a decent amount of time I was spending managing our day-to-day money.

 However, something interesting happened… I realized that it was much harder to see what our recurring expenses were.
 In Quicken, I had these setup as scheduled transactions and they would automatically pop up when I was in there.
 Quicken even has a specific menu item to see what all your recurring expenses are in one view.

 Cool, right?
 But yeah, I’m not using Quicken anymore.